 Because the sales cycle for B2B is so much longer than B2C, it is especially important to keep contacts engaged.
 According to the Rule of 7, it takes on average seven touchpoints before you can expect a conversion.
 You’ll need to first determine where your customer is in the sales funnel so you can make a more informed decision about how to engage them.
 Remarketing in this way will help you drive lead generation, nurture prospects, and create repeat customers.

 2. Create remarketing lists for email.

-A remarketing list is a group of website visitors who perform a certain action or on your site.
+A remarketing list is a group of website visitors who perform a certain action on your site.
 When you’re building remarketing lists, it’s important to align your PPC campaigns to the appropriate sales funnel stage to ensure you are meeting your customers’ needs every step of the way.
 Then, you can create remarketing lists for each stage and ultimately develop the ability to nurture leads with hyper-relevance by progressively moving them through each list until they become a buyer.

-Of near equal importance to retargeting new email subscribers is nurturing existing ones.
+Of near equal importance to remarketing to new email subscribers is nurturing existing ones.
 Segment your list and tailor your forms according to which stage of the customer journey they’re in at the moment.
 Based on the AIDA framework, this loop digital marketing funnel takes into account the dynamics of digital and social media: